Dodge Challenger Insurance Rates

 Rates are averaged for all Dodge Challenger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Best Cheap Dodge Challenger Insurance
+How to Find More Affordable Dodge Challenger Insurance

-- Teens are charged the highest prices, with premiums being up to $435 per month including comprehensive and collision insurance
+- Drivers under the age of 20 are the costliest to insure, with premiums as much as $435 per month if comprehensive and collision insurance is included

 To wrap things up, we wanted to answer a few common questions.
 First, do Dodge Challengers have a lot of problems?
 Carcomplaints.com named the 2012 Dodge Challenger the worst model released to date for car problems, so we recommend staying away from that year.